john-science/python_for_scientists/classes/13_pandas/lecture_13.md

                hazel        1
     dtype: int64

-Or let's group all of our clients by first name and count how many have the same hair color:
+Or let's group all of our clients by first name and count how many have the same hair color (yes, some of these examples are a little contrived):

     In [104]: df.groupby(['FIRST_NAME', 'HAIR_COLOR'], as_index=False)['HAIR_COLOR'].count()
     Out[104]: